yinshaokiev/My-Homelab-Journey/99-Troubleshooting/12-23-25_tailscale-lxc-fix.md

 ## 🔍 Problem Identification
 1. **Remote Access Gap:** Proxmox dashboard and local services were restricted to the local management network.
 2. **Permission Constraints:** The initial Tailscale installation failed because the Proxmox container (LXC) was restricted from creating a virtual network tunnel (`/dev/net/tun`) by default.
+3. **Service initialization error: the minimal Ubuntu template lacked necessary dependencies for the installation scrript.

 ## 🛠️ Troubleshooting Steps & Methodology